 Pest description and damage Leafrollers and leaftiers cause similar damage to host trees but differ in their appearance and, more importantly, in their life cycle.
-The leafroller pests on hawthorn can be divided into single-generation moths, such as the fruit tree leafroller and the European leafroller, and two-generation moths, such as the oblique-banded leafroller and three-lined leafroller.
+The leafroller pests on hawthorn are divided into single-generation moths, such as the fruit tree leafroller and the European leafroller, and two-generation moths, such as the oblique-banded leafroller and pandemis leafroller.
 The leafroller larvae are mostly green caterpillars with a light brown to black head.
-Adults have distinctive bands or mottling on the wings but are rarely seen.
+Adults have distinctive bands or mottling on the wings.
 Leaftiers are similar in appearance, although larvae are up to 0.5 inch long, dirty white, with a brownish head.
 The tortricid moth larvae are noted for their violent backward wriggling - a means of escape.
 Newly hatched larvae also may work into blossoms and damage developing fruit, which then abort and fall off the tree.
 The larvae web the leaves and flowers together beginning in late April, and then feed on the developing fruit or flowers.
 Larvae also feed on the surface of ornamental fruits or berries.

 For biology, life history, monitoring and management

 See "Leafroller" in: